-If you want to bet on soccer here in Virginia, you’ve come to the right place.
-Below you’ll find the best info on what to bet, where to bet and how to bet on soccer in-state.
+If you’re a Virginia sports betting enthusiast who wants to bet on soccer, you’ve come to the right place.
+Below, you’ll find the best information on what to bet, where to bet and how to bet on soccer in Virginia.

 Check the live feed below for current moneylines and totals odds for Major League Soccer and English Premier League games.
 Use the drop-down menu to change between leagues.
 Click on any odds to go directly to the sportsbook, claim your bonus and bet on the game.

-To open a new sportsbook account in VA, you can click through our secure links anywhere on this page.
-This ensures you’re eligible for the welcome bonuses and free bets you see listed.
+To open a new sportsbook account in Virginia, you can click through our secure links anywhere on this page.
+This ensures you’re eligible for VA sports betting bonuses.
 Once you’ve reached the landing page, you’ll see download options for both Apple and Android.
 If you’re using an Android device, set it to allow downloads from unknown sources.

 After downloading and installing, you’ll need to register for an account.
 Look in the top right corner of your display for a button to sign up.
 Registration involves inputting your personal information into the sportsbook app.
 You’ll need to have the following information available:

 - Phone number

 - Social Security number (or last four digits)